Norwich City F.C.: In popular culture

 In 1972 the Children's Film Foundation released a movie called The Boy Who Turned Yellow about a boy living in London who supports Norwich City.
 In the film, he and everyone and everything else on his tube train are turned yellow.
 That night he is visited by a yellow alien called Nick, short for electronic, who teaches him all about electricity.
 The link to the football club is used to explain why the boy already has so many yellow things in his bedroom.

 In the 2001 film Mike Bassett: England Manager, the eponymous hero, played by Ricky Tomlinson, rises to prominence as a result of success as manager of Norwich City, having won the 'Mr Clutch Cup'.
 The celebratory scenes of the open-top bus ride around the city were actually shot in St Albans, Hertfordshire, rather than Norwich.

+On 10 October 2023, Norwich City released an advertisement raising awareness of suicide prevention for World Mental Health Day.
+The advertisement received widespread acclaim with UEFA labelling it 'incredibly powerful'.
+The advertisement was viewed 'tens of millions of times' and saw over 7,500 messages be sent to suicide prevention charity Samaritans within the first week of its release.
+For its success, the advertisement won Marketing Week's 2024 Marketing Award for Sport, Gaming and Entertainment.

 Norwich City Women

 Norwich City Women is the women's football club affiliated to Norwich City.
 Since 2022, the general manager is Flo Allen, and they currently compete in Division One South East, in the fourth tier of English women's football.
 Norwich City Women play their home games at The Nest, a 22 acre site at Horsford.